All about cycling in the Netherlands

 Google streetView shows the ‘before’ situation.

-This post was first published on the blog “A view from the cycle path” on Thursday 28th of July 2011.
+This post, written by me, was first published on the blog “A view from the cycle path” on Thursday 28th of July 2011.

 The original 11 comments: